It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 - People who live near the equator or higher are at higher risk of developing melanoma.

-- People who have many moles (over 50) are at a higher risk for melanoma.
-If the mole is not like an ordinary mole and has an unusual appearance, such as dysplastic nevi, which are larger than normal moles with a combination of colors and uneven edges, they are more likely to have melanoma.
+- People with many moles (over 50) are at a higher risk for melanoma.
+If the mole is not like an ordinary mole and has an unusual appearance, such as dysplastic nevi, more significant than normal moles with a combination of colors and uneven edges, they are more likely to have melanoma.

-- People who have weak immune systems are at a higher risk of developing skin cancer.
+- People with weak immune systems are at a higher risk of developing skin cancer.

 Dark or dark brown skin is not a guarantee against melanoma.